canuszczyk/codex/docs/config.md

 ```

 > [!NOTE]
 > Use `notify` for automation and integrations: Codex invokes your external program with a single JSON argument for each event, independent of the TUI.
 If you only want lightweight desktop notifications while using the TUI, prefer `tui.notifications`, which uses terminal escape codes and requires no external program.
-You can enable both; `tui.notifications` covers in‑TUI alerts (e.g., approval prompts), while `notify` is best for system‑level hooks or custom notifiers. `notify` emits `agent-turn-start`, `agent-turn-stop`, and `agent-turn-complete`, whereas `tui.notifications` supports `agent-turn-complete` and `approval-requested` with optional filtering.
+You can enable both; `tui.notifications` covers in‑TUI alerts (e.g., approval prompts), while `notify` is best for system‑level hooks or custom notifiers. `notify` emits `agent-turn-start`, `agent-turn-user-prompt`, `agent-turn-stop`, and `agent-turn-complete`, whereas `tui.notifications` supports `agent-turn-complete` and `approval-requested` with optional filtering.

 ### hide_agent_reasoning